MarcinSkic/skic.me/src/posts/intro-to-time-tracking.md

 ---
 title: Intro to time tracking
-description: "Overview of how to use metadata like: category, project, tags, etc. to describe your activities in productive and convenient way"
+description: "Overview of how to use metadata such as category, project, tags, etc., to describe your activities in productive and convenient way"
 date: "2024-10-07"
 tags:
   - productivity